Over the last decade plus, the number of exchange-traded funds, or ETFs, has increased exponentially.

 ETFs Are Here to Stay

-Julie Casserly, President of JMC Wealth Management, recently told CNBC, “In the ETF world you can be in any sector at any point.
+Julie Casserly, President of JMC Wealth Management, told CNBC in 2013, “In the ETF world you can be in any sector at any point.
 You can now invest more like institutions.
 Prior to this big explosion, retail investors couldn’t invest this way.”

 This is a telltale sign that ETFs will only become more and more prevalent in the future.

-And when weighing the pros and cons, ETFs should be seriously considered for any investor’s portfolio, especially those with high yielding dividends.
+And when weighing the pros and cons, ETFs should be seriously considered for any investor’s portfolio, especially those with high yields.

 Director of Research